devato/inertia_phoenix/CONTRIBUTING.md

     mix credo

-Push to your fork and submit a PR.
+Squash commits, push to your fork and submit a PR.

 At this point you're waiting on us.
 We like to at least comment on pull requests within three business days (and, typically, one business day).
 We may suggest